 Cellulose is durable and it can protect against pests, molds, and fire and is inexpensive.
 The major setback is that it is heavy and might be difficult to apply on a sloping attic.
 Fiberglass, on the other hand, is light and can easily be installed.
 However, it can trap moisture, dust, and allergens that can result in the development of mold.
 The spray foam attic insulation is sprayed inside or outside the walls and can expand to seal every nook and crevice.
 It is environmentally safe but costs more than the other types of insulators.

 When asked which of these materials the best is, the answer will depend on several circumstances.
 The following are the things to consider:

-If you use the attic just for storing things you do not use anymore and there is no one staying there permanently, you can opt for the fiberglass.
+If you use the attic just for storing things.
+If you do not use anymore.
+Or if no one is staying there permanently, you can opt for fiberglass.
 It is fire resistant, lightweight, and low-priced.
-It might be susceptible to molds but since it is seldom used by family members, then, having molds will not matter much.
+It might be susceptible to mold but since it is seldom in use by family members, then, having mold will not matter much.

 How will it be installed?

 If you want to avoid extra expense for installation, cellulose or fiberglass will be the best for you.
 Putting them in place can easily be your DIY project.

 Apparently, when you consider the price, cellulose and fiberglass will be a logical choice.
 They cost less than the spray foam and you can install them yourself.

 Is it effective in preventing heat and cold to escape?